Equal treatment of students

 All students at Stockholm University are entitled to equal treatment and respect irrespective of sex, transgender identity or expression, ethnicity, religion or other belief, disability, sexual orientation or age.

 As a student you can contact the University Administration should you have any concerns regarding these matters, firstname.lastname@example.org.
 Questions regarding work environment and victimisation should be handled by the Department.

 The Discrimination Act prohibits discriminatory practices in a broad range of social and economic activities.
 There are sections of the act that are directly applicable to education, students and applicants.

 The Discrimination Act promotes equal rights and combats discrimination in higher education on grounds of gender, transgender identity or expression, ethnicity, religion or other beliefs, disability, sexual orientation and age.
 The Discrimination Act also covers sexual harassment.

 The Discrimination Act applies to harassment of students by University employees and of students by other students.
 Harassment may involve anything from unwelcome remarks and verbal abuse to serious assaults.
 Harassment of any kind, based on any ground of discrimination or of a sexual nature, is unacceptable and is not tolerated at Stockholm University.

-Should you feel that you have been subjected to harassment, contact someone at your department that you can confide in, or the Coordinator for Equal Treatment of Students at Stockholm University who can carry out an investigation.
+Should you feel that you have been subjected to harassment, contact someone at your department that you can confide in, or University Administration (email@example.com) who can carry out an investigation.